pd3f/pd3f/README.md

 PDFs are hard to process and it's hard to extract information.
 So the results of this tool may not satisfy you.
-There will be more work to improve this software but alltogether, it's unlikely that it will run an all documents anytime.
+There will be more work to improve this software but altogether, it's unlikely that it will successfully extract all the information anytime soon.

 Here some things that will get improved.